 […] (5) A full-time volunteer in service which the Secretary has determined is comparable to service in the Peace Corps or under the Domestic Volunteer Service Act of 1973 (ACTION programs).
-The Secretary considers that a borrower is providing comparable service if he or she satisfies the following five criteria:
+The Secretary considers that a borrower is providing comparable service if he or she satisfies the following four criteria:

-[…] (iv) The borrower, as part of his or her duties, does not give religious instruction, conduct worship service, engage in religious proselytizing, or engage in fundraising to support religious activities.
+[…]

-(v) […]
+(iv) […]

 §674.36 Deferment of repayment—NDSLs made on or after October 1, 1980, but before July 1, 1993.